-- Layers can be bigger than the screen, so the HWC should be able to handle layers that are larger than the display (for example, a wallpaper).
+- Layers that are larger than the display (for example, a wallpaper)

-- Pre-multiplied per-pixel alpha blending and per-plane alpha blending should be supported at the same time.
+- Simultaneous premultiplied per-pixel alpha blending and per-plane alpha blending

-The general recommendation is to implement a non-operational HWC first; after the structure is complete, implement a simple algorithm to delegate composition to the HWC (for example, delegate only the first three or four surfaces to the overlay hardware of the HWC).
+- Implement an algorithm to delegate composition to the HWC incrementally.
+For example, delegate only the first three or four surfaces to the overlay hardware of the HWC.

-Focus on optimization, such as intelligently selecting the surfaces to send to the overlay hardware that maximizes the load taken off of the GPU.
-Another optimization is to detect whether the screen is updating; if it isn't, delegate composition to OpenGL instead of the HWC to save power.
+- Detecting whether the screen is updating.
+If it isn't, delegate composition to GLES instead of the HWC to save power.
 When the screen updates again, continue to offload composition to the HWC.

 - Full-screen games in portrait and landscape mode